Philosophy of logic

 Philosophy of logic is the branch of philosophy that studies the scope and nature of logic.
 It investigates the philosophical problems raised by logic, such as the presuppositions often implicitly at work in theories of logic and in their application.
 This involves questions about how logic is to be defined and how different logical systems are connected to each other.
 It includes the study of the nature of the fundamental concepts used by logic and the relation of logic to other disciplines.
 According to a common characterisation, philosophical logic is the part of the philosophy of logic that studies the application of logical methods to philosophical problems, often in the form of extended logical systems like modal logic.
 But other theorists draw the distinction between the philosophy of logic and philosophical logic differently or not at all.
 Metalogic is closely related to the philosophy of logic as the discipline investigating the properties of formal logical systems, like consistency and completeness.

 Various characterizations of the nature of logic are found in the academic literature.
-Logic is often seen as the study of the laws of thought, correct reasoning, valid inference, or logical truth.
+Logic is often seen as the study of correct reasoning, valid inference, or logical consequence.
 It is a formal science that investigates how conclusions follow from premises in a topic-neutral manner, i.e. independent of the specific subject matter discussed.
 One form of inquiring into the nature of logic focuses on the commonalities between various logical formal systems and on how they differ from non-logical formal systems.
 Important considerations in this respect are whether the formal system in question is compatible with fundamental logical intuitions and whether it is complete.
 Different conceptions of logic can be distinguished according to whether they define logic as the study of valid inference or logical truth.
 A further distinction among conceptions of logic is based on whether the criteria of valid inference and logical truth are specified in terms of syntax or semantics.